Ajoe62/Simple_Booking_Interface/README.md

 # Simple Booking Interface 📅

-> A modern, full-featured booking interface for counselling services
+> A modern, full-featured booking interface for counselling services for you

 Built with **Next.js 15**, **TypeScript**, **Shadcn UI**, and **Tailwind CSS**